Go Back

 Instructions

-• If using lemon zest, start by zesting the lemons into the sugar.
-Stir and allow the mixture to sit for about an hour before proceeding.
-Remember that the lemon zest will need to be strained out before canning, and the easiest way to do that is to dissolve the sugar into the lemon juice and then strain the mixture before canning.
-(Zest is optional, but it adds amazing lemon flavor to the mixture.
-Use organic lemons if using the zest.)
+• Optional: zest the lemons into the sugar, stir, and let sit about an hour for deeper lemon flavor.
+The zest must be strained back out before canning, so dissolve the infused sugar into the lemon juice and strain the mixture before filling jars.
+Use organic lemons if using the zest.

-• Ladle the hot but not boiling lemonade mixture into prepared canning jars, leaving 1/4 inch headspace.
-Seal with 2 part canning lids to finger tight.
+• Strain again if needed so the mixture is a clear liquid with no solids, then ladle the hot (but not boiling) lemonade into prepared jars, leaving 1/4 inch headspace.
+Seal with two-part lids to fingertip tight.

-• Half pints, pints, and quarts are processed for 10 minutes below 1,000 feet in elevation.
+• Process half pints, pints, and quarts for 10 minutes below 1,000 feet in elevation, adjusting for altitude (see notes).

-• Turn off the heat and leave the jars in the canner for an additional 5 minutes to cool slightly before removing them with a canning jar lifter to cool completely on a towel on the counter.
+• Turn off the heat and leave the jars in the canner 5 minutes, then remove and cool on a towel for 12 to 24 hours.

-• Wait 12 to 24 hours, then check seals.
-Store any unsealed jars in the refrigerator for immediate use.
-Properly canned and sealed jars may be stored in the pantry.
-Refrigerate after opening.
+• Check seals.
+Refrigerate any unsealed jars for immediate use.
+Store sealed jars in the pantry and refrigerate after opening.

 Notes